Item printed from The Restored Church of God (rcg.org)

 Here are two additional quotes from Francis Weiser about the origin of the “Easter bunny”: “In Germany and Austria little nests containing eggs, pastry and candy are placed in hidden spots, and the children believe that the Easter bunny, so popular in this country, too, had laid the eggs and brought the candy” (p.
 235) and “The Easter bunny had its origin in pre-Christian fertility lore…The Easter bunny has never had religious symbolism bestowed on its festive usage…However, the bunny has acquired a cherished role in the celebration of Easter as the legendary producer of Easter eggs for children in many countries” (p.
 236).

 Here is further proof of the origin of Easter eggs and rabbits.
 It demonstrates how no one has ever been able to connect the Easter bunny to anything Christian, let alone to the Bible: “The Easter bunny is not a true Christian symbol” (John Bradner, Symbols of Church Seasons and Days, p.
-52), and “Although adopted in a number of Christian cultures, the Easter bunny has never received any specific Christian interpretation” (Mirsea Eliade, The Encyclopaedia of Religion, p.
+52), and “Although adopted in a number of Christian cultures, the Easter bunny has never received any specific Christian interpretation” (Mirsea Eliade, The Encyclopedia of Religion, p.
 558).

 None of this will stop scores of millions of professing Christians from decorating their lawns and houses with Easter bunnies each spring.

-Consider this last quote: “The hare, the symbol of fertility in ancient Egypt, a symbol that was kept later in Europe…Its place has been taken by the Easter rabbit” (Encyclopaedia Britannica, 1991 ed., Vol. 4, p.
+Consider this last quote: “The hare, the symbol of fertility in ancient Egypt, a symbol that was kept later in Europe…Its place has been taken by the Easter rabbit” (Encyclopedia Britannica, 1991 ed., Vol. 4, p.
 333).

 Even in modern times, rabbits have remained common symbols of fertility.
 While their rapid rate of reproduction is well known, another problem arises with rabbits—they do not lay eggs!
 While both are clearly fertility symbols, there is no logical way to connect them.
 In a world filled with pagan tradition, truth and logic can be lost.
 Merging these symbols with Christianity makes an already idolatrous practice worse.